 Because the edges of sea salt granules are relatively sharp, the scrubs are pretty strong exfoliates and should be reserved for the dryer areas of your body – Your elbows, heels, legs, knuckles, etc. Stay away from any sensitive areas with a salt scrub and avoid using it altogether if you have any skin abrasions unless you’re ready to deal with a lot of stinging.

-Sugar scrubs can be made with table sugar as well as with unrefined sugar.
-Table sugar granules are rounder than those of sea salt which makes them perfect for use on the face as well as other sensitive areas on your body.
-It makes a great mild scrub since it dissolves rather quickly in water and it leaves your skin feeling super soft.
+Sugar scrubs can be made with table sugar and unrefined sugar.
+Table sugar granules are rounder than sea salt, making them perfect for use on the face and other sensitive areas on your body.
+It makes a great mild scrub since it dissolves quickly in water, leaving your skin feeling super soft.

 If you’d like an extra special treat the next time you’re in the bath, exfoliate your skin with some brown sugar scrub (recipe to follow) – The smell is absolutely divine and will linger on your skin (and in your washroom) for hours.

-Unrefined cane sugar is slightly more abrasive than table sugar, but it’s still not as irritating to your skin as a salt scrub can be – It can be used all over your body to keep it soft and smooth, but you should avoid using it on your face (especially if you have sensitive skin).
+Unrefined cane sugar is slightly more abrasive than table sugar.
+However, it’s still not as irritating to your skin as a salt scrub can be – It can be used all over your body to keep it soft and smooth, but you should avoid using it on your face (especially if you have sensitive skin).

 How Often Should You Use Them?

 Again – It really depends.
-A sugar scrub can be used two or three times a week if you’d like since it’s not very abrasive, but you should stick to using a salt scrub no more than once a week to avoid irritating your skin.
+A sugar scrub can be used two or three times a week if you’d like since it’s not very abrasive, but you should use a salt scrub no more than once a week to avoid irritating your skin.

 Now that you know what they’re really for and when to use them, here are a few recipes you can make yourself so that you can start polishing your skin to perfection as soon as today:

-Take your favorite oil (coconut, almond, jojoba, olive, etc.) and put a little bit of powdered sugar in it (also known as icing sugar) – If you don’t happen to have any all you need to do is put some granulated table sugar into a food processor for a minute or two).
-Add a touch of your favorite flavored extract or essential oil if you’d like (completely optional, but some of them carry some pretty incredible benefits themselves).
+Take your favorite oil (coconut, almond, jojoba, olive, etc.) and put some powdered sugar (also known as icing sugar).
+If you don’t happen to have any, all you need to do is put some granulated table sugar into a food processor for a minute or two).
+Add a touch of your favorite flavored extract or essential oil if you’d like (completely optional, but some carry some pretty incredible benefits themselves).
 Massage the paste into your lips for a minute and then lick it off – Your lips will be incredibly smooth.

-Have a banana laying around in the kitchen that’s too brown to eat?
+Have a banana lying around in the kitchen that’s too brown to eat?
 Great!
-You can make it into a sugar scrub that will make you skin feel and smell amazing when you’re finished using it!
+You can make it into a sugar scrub that will make your skin feel and smell amazing when you’re finished using it!

-Mash the banana in a bowl (leave it more on the chunky side, add two or three tablespoons of granulated sugar and some vanilla extract or your favorite essential oil (again – Optional, but definitely worth it.
+Mash the banana in a bowl (leave it more on the chunky side, add two or three tablespoons of granulated sugar, some vanilla extract, or your favorite essential oil (again – Optional, but worth it.
 Do your homework).
-When you’re in the shower, pat and massage the mixture all over your body then rinse off with warm water.
-Strawberries work as well, especially if you’re looking for a more abrasive exfoliate.
+When you shower, pat and massage the mixture all over your body, then rinse off with warm water.
+Strawberries also work, especially if you want a more abrasive exfoliate.

-This one is hands down my favorite – Not only does it smell amazing (even for hours after using it), but it can actually be eaten (and really isn’t half bad in coffee).
-Simply mix equal parts of your the natural oil of your choice (I use coconut, of course) and brown sugar, add a little vanilla, and enjoy your ride to scent heaven.
+This one is hands down my favorite – It smells amazing (even for hours after using it), and it can actually be eaten (and really isn’t half bad in coffee).
+Simply mix equal parts of the natural oil of your choice (I use coconut, of course) and brown sugar, add a little vanilla and enjoy your ride to scent heaven.

 I don’t actually use salt scrubs at home usually – The sugar scrubs seem to work just fine for me and smell good enough that I have no reason to stray from them.

-Alternatively, if you need a salt scrub that’s going to energize you after a particularly busy day, after a particularly hard workout, or something that’s going to help you get going in the morning, mix equal parts of sea salt and your favourite oil and add at least 1Tbsp of orange, lemon, and/or lime zest (1Tbsp total, not each).
+Alternatively, if you need a salt scrub that’s going to energize you after a particularly busy day, after a particularly hard workout or something that’s going to help you get going in the morning, mix equal parts of sea salt and your favorite oil and add at least 1Tbsp of orange, lemon, and/or lime zest (1Tbsp total, not each).